Midterm 1 (Due 27 Feb)#

 Practicalities about Midterms

-You can work in pairs or by yourself.
-If you work as a pair you can hand in one answer only if you wish.
+You can work in up to a group of 3.
+If you work as a group, you can hand in one answer only if you wish.
 Remember to write your name(s)!
-You may collaborate with others (optimal group size 3-4).

 How do I(we) hand in?
 You can hand in the paper and pencil exercises as a single scanned PDF document.
 Your jupyter notebook file should be converted to a PDF file, attached to the same PDF file as for the pencil and paper exercises.
 All files should be uploaded to Gradescope.